Advice for People with Animals

-The thousands of stock items that were on the shelf at the point of lockdown have also all been cleaned by our staff.
+The thousands of stock items that were on the shelf at the point of lock-down have all been cleaned by our staff.

-Mobile Library customers will be contacted from Monday, 6 July, by text, email or telephone to discuss the new opening hours and the order and collect service.
+Mobile library customers were contacted from Monday, 6 July, by text, email or telephone to discuss the new opening hours and the order and collect service.

 Once books have been ordered, staff will contact the customer and arrange a collection appointment.
 If customers arrive outside of the allotted time, books many not be ready for collection.